 Little Brown Bats are one of the most common species of bats in North America.
 They can usually be found asleep in their roosts, outside of the 4 or 5 hours per evening when they go hunting.
 They are insectivores, meaning they make their diet almost exclusively off of hunting insects.

 Little Brown Bat Control

 Little Brown Bats can become pests when they choose to roost in human dwellings.
 They can damage buildings and sometimes need to be relocated.
-Because bats can carry diseases, you should always contact Strategic Industries professionals to help in the removal of the little brown bats.
+Because bats can carry diseases, you should always contact a professional to help in the removal of the little brown bats.